-Basilica of Bom Jesus is located in Old Goa and is perhaps the most famous church in India.
+Old Goa is the location for Basilica of Bom Jesus which is perhaps the most famous church in India.
 It is a UNESCO World Heritage Site.
 The Jesuit church holds the mortal remains of St. Francis Xavier.
 Bom Jesus means Good Jesus or Infant Jesus.

 History of Bom Jesus Church

-Old Goa is a historic city and served as the capital of the Portuguese in India from 16th to 18th century.
+Old Goa is a historic city and was the capital of the Portuguese in India from 16th to 18th century.
 During Portuguese rule, nearly 200,000 people lived in the city.
 After outbreaks of malaria and cholera, the Portuguese shifted the capital to Panjim.

 Construction work of the church started in 1594 and was consecrated in 1605.
 The church holds the body of St. Francis Xavier.
 He, together with St. Ignatius Loyola, founded the Society of Jesus (the Jesuits).
 Francis Xavier died in 1552 in Shangchuan (Sancian) Island, off the coat of China.
 Two years later, his body was brought to Goa.
 His body is on public display every ten years, on the anniversary of the saint’s death.
 The last one was in 2014, so the next event will be in 2024.